prathamesh-sonpatki/o11y-wiki/README.md

 Logs record activities a system, service, or tool performs over time.
 They are easy to adopt but run into standardization challenges because different tools and languages can have different logging patterns.
 Logs can overgrow but are extremely important for debugging a problem once identified.

+### Latency

+Latency is an expression of how much time it takes for a data packet to travel from one designated point to another.
+Ideally, latency will be as close to zero as possible.
+High latency decreases communication bandwidth, and can be temporary or permanent, depending on the source of the delays.
+Latency is measured in milliseconds, or during speed tests, it's referred to as a ping rate.

+### Lag

+Lag is a slang term for a noticeable decrease in application speed, due to extreme network congestion or insufficient processing power.
+When traffic is heavier than network capacity, the network requires that a program wait before sending or receiving data.

 ## M

 ### Metrics